-A true “digital native,” Joe has been on the Internet for more than twenty years.
+A true “digital native,” Joe has been on the Internet for more than thirty years.
 His deep understanding of technical issues and his background as a technical writer (and as an exhibit designer for a science museum) allow him to explain complex technical concepts simply and accurately to judges, juries, and clients.
-Joe was named a Rising Star in IP Litigation in 2010, 2011, and 2012 by Super Lawyers Magazine.
+Joe was named one of the nine Top Intellectual Property Lawyers Under 40 by Law360 in 2015, appeared on the Benchmark Litigation Under 40 Hot List in 2018, and was named a Global IP Star by Managing IP Magazine in 2018.
+He was named a Northern California IP Litigation SuperLawyer every year since 2013 by SuperLawyers Magazine, after being named a Rising Star in IP Litigation in 2010, 2011, and 2012.

 Before becoming a partner, Joe was Durie Tangri’s first associate.
 He was previously an associate at Keker & Van Nest LLP, and served as a law clerk to the Honorable John T. Noonan, Jr. of the Ninth Circuit Court of Appeals in 2005-06.
 Joe graduated Phi Beta Kappa with degrees in English and Theatre from the University of Wisconsin-Madison in 2002.
 In 2005, he received his J.D., cum laude, from the University of Minnesota Law School, where he was Articles Editor of the Minnesota Journal of Law, Science, and Technology (and director of the law school musical).